NanKeRen2020/saliency_wavelet/README.md

 We detect the salinecy using 2D-haar separable wavelet  and 2D nonseparable wavelet

-including gabor wavelet of another project https://github.com/NanKeRen2020/saliency_gabor.
+including gabor wavelet of my another project https://github.com/NanKeRen2020/saliency_gabor.

 Tips: You can try other wavelet like symlet wavelet or other symmetry wavelet, but not asymmetry wavelet.